Arbitrator rules against Jaguars in grievance with NFLPA

 JACKSONVILLE, Fla.
-(AP)The Jacksonville Jaguars tried to fine former defensive end Dante Fowler more than $700,000 for missing “mandatory” appointments with a team trainer or physician.
+(AP)Tom Coughlin tried to fine former Jacksonville Jaguars defensive end Dante Fowler more than $700,000 for missing “mandatory” appointments with a team trainer or physician.

-An arbitrator recently ruled in favor of the NFLPA, negating the fines levied by Jacksonville in 2018.

 “This is just one of the many grievances we had to file to protect our players from the Jaguars’ actions,” the NFLPA said.
 “The decision puts a stop to the blatant overreach by the Jaguars and emphasizes the voluntary nature of almost all football activities during the offseason.”